elastic/detection-rules/hunting/windows/docs/execution_via_network_logon_by_occurrence_frequency_by_top_source_ip.md

-# Frequency of Process Execution and Network Logon by Source Address
+# Frequency of Process Execution via Network Logon by Source Address

 ---